bosch-aisecurity-aishield/watchtower/README.md

 ## Usage

-AIShield Watchtower can be used to inspect vulnerabilities in Jupyter notebooks and AI/ML Models (.h5, .pkl and .pb file formats).
+AIShield Watchtower can be used to inspect vulnerabilities in Jupyter notebooks, requirements.txt and AI/ML Models (Ref:[Features](#features)).

 For using AIShield Watchtower, clone Watchtower repo.
 Install prerequisites and scan your notebooks and AI/ML models.
 Some starting sample test files are available within the Watchtower repo.